OskarWretstam/msv-image-modeling/README.md

 	- lapack and blas (to do some math)
 	- libgtk+-2.0

-And this should be pretty much everything.
 Also, pkg-config should know about those libraries.

-Makefile and source code is in the "insight3d" subdirectory.
-There's no configuration, just execute "make" in the "insight3d" subdirectory.
+To build, run make in insight3d subdirectory.
+For issues with dependecies refer to build-deps.txt